AparaviSoftware/aparavi-platform-compose/README.md

 These are the steps to set up Aparavi using Docker Compose:

 1. **Unzip DockerCompose.zip**: Extract the contents of DockerCompose.zip, which contains the necessary Docker Compose configuration files for Aparavi, to a directory of your choice.
+This directory with be populated with Aparavi data so it should be sized accordingly.

 2. **Navigate to the directory**: Open a terminal or command prompt and change the directory to where you extracted the contents of DockerCompose.zip.